shrivathsap/advent_of_code/2024/day21/readme.md

 to my `valid_moves` function and finally it was done.
 Well, not yet.
 Because if you remember, I was randomly changing how many layers there were - first three bruteforced, then 21 via dictionaries and such.
 That was handled with something like `layers-4` and I forgot to remove that `4`, even though I had removed the bruteforcing.
 This was really frustrating because I couldn't figure out what I was still miscounting!

 Very fun, but I spent way too much time on this.

+Coding it in Haskell the next day was relatively straightforward, and somewhat fun because I didn't run into any walls.